Thinking about buying an iPad? Learn all about your iPad purchase options in this free lesson.

 If you're still not sure which model you want, take some time to think about the features that are most important to you and how they fit into your budget.
 Things to consider before you buy include Internet access (do you want a cellular data plan or just Wi-Fi?) and data storage (do you need a lot or just a little?).

-- Wi-Fi models are cheaper, but you'll only be able to access the Internet when connected to a Wi-Fi network, like at at home, at work, or at a local coffee shop.
+- Wi-Fi models cost less, but you'll only be able to access the Internet when connected to a Wi-Fi network in places like your home, work, or a local coffeeshop.

 - Wi-Fi + Cellular models give you Internet access almost anywhere, but you'll also be required to purchase a mobile data plan from a wireless provider (such as AT&T, Sprint, or Verizon Wireless), which usually costs at least $20 per month.